The water pump on your RV can become a forgettable appliance, as long as it works. When it doesn’t.

 When you get tired of your current water pump providing an inconsistent flow rate, look into the Arterra PDSI130-1240E pump.

-It is outfit with Power Drive Technology, which is simply a fancy way of saying it has been designed to deliver a more stable, consistent water flow every time it turns on.
+It is outfitted with Power Drive Technology, which is simply a fancy way of saying it has been designed to deliver a more stable, consistent water flow every time it turns on.

 For a pump with a higher flow rate and the ability to prevent damaging backflow, look no further than the Shurflo 4048153E75 water pump.